 Spot Relief (point elasticity):

 A measure of how much foam outside the area being compressed is affected.
 All foam mattresses are good in this regard.
-Una was good if a little bit at the lower end of the scale of mattresses I have personally tested.
+Una was about average (which is good) in this test.

 Mattress for Sex/Bounce: